-3. Select the "AUTO" folder created in Step 1, and press the [OK] button.
+Select the "AUTO" folder created in Step 1, and press the [OK] button.
 An auto execution file "autoexec.fp7" and a comment file "comment.fp7" are created.

-5.4.4 Provisional Operation by an SD Memory Card
+5.4.4 Operation by an SD Memory Card

-■ Provisional operation of a project saved in an SD memory card
+Operation of a project saved in an SD memory card

-Insert an SD memory card, set the mode switch to "RUN", and set the card operation switch to "CARD" to enable provisional operation of a project saved in the card.
+Insert an SD memory card, set the mode switch to "RUN", and set the card operation switch to "CARD" to enable the operation of a project saved in the card.